Investing Brokerages & Advisors

 Bottom line

-When deciding between Fidelity and Robinhood, it's important to think about your portfolio strategy and goals.
-We recommend Fidelity for investors seeking a diverse range of assets, accounts, and tools.
-Robinhood may be a better choice if you want to keep your investing simple, and the investments you want to make are supported by the app.
+When deciding between Fidelity and Robinhood, think carefully about your portfolio strategy and goals.
+I recommend Fidelity if you want a diverse range of assets, accounts, and tools.
+On the other hand, if you want to keep your investing simple, Robinhood may be a better choice as long as the app supports the investments you want to make.